Archips semiferanus: Distribution, habitat, and behavior

 Archips semiferanus is found in the eastern United States and adjoining portions of southeastern Canada.
 It has been found in US states including Connecticut, Massachusetts, New York, Pennsylvania, Texas, Virginia, and West Virginia.
 They may have been introduced to the United Kingdom.
 The oak leafrollers feed on all types of oak trees, but are especially prone to infestations in northern red oak, scarlet oak, and species found on mountain and ridge tops such as chestnut oak and white oak.
 In addition to oaks, Archips semiferanus have been known to feed on witchhazel and apple trees occasionally.
 In addition to the oak leafrollers, other pest species will often feed on the same oak trees, including Croesia semipurpurana and other oak leaftiers.

 The young larvae eat the buds and either destroy developing leaves, or cause leaves to develop with many holes in them.
 This can severely stress the tree's food reserves, and the older larvae can eat nearly all the remaining leaves, defoliating them.
 When trees are defoliated two or more years in a row, "extensive tree mortality" can result.
 Dead wood in affected trees is attacked by fungi such as the shoestring root fungus and wood borers like the twolined chestnut borer.

 Tiadaghton State Forest in north central Pennsylvania was especially hard hit.
 In Pennsylvania in the late 1960s and early 1970s, oak leafrollers defoliated over 1045000 acre and in 1975 the Bureau of Forestry reported "The value of oak timber lost from the outbreak has now exceeded $100,000,000."
 Hikers in the Quehanna Wild Area in northern Pennsylvania were warned to be careful with campfires as the large numbers of dead oak trees on the Allegheny Plateau from oak leafroller were a fire hazard.
 In 2001 recent outbreaks had occurred in Cambria, Cameron, Clearfield, Clinton, and Warren counties in Pennsylvania.

 Until it was banned in the United States in 1972, the pesticide DDT was used to control outbreaks.
 In 1974 the United States Forest Service tested four insecticides on oak leafroller larvae as replacements for DDT and found that less than 1 microgram of each (bioethanomethrin, mexacarbate, phoxim, and pyrethrins) caused 90 percent mortality.
 Natural predators that feed on the larvae include parasitic wasps and bird species such as mockingbirds.
-The sex pheremones of the species have been studied as well.
+The sex pheromones of the species have been studied as well.